obydog002/CITS4012_2023/README.md

 Figure 2 describes the Bi-LSTM-based model as an example.
 As can be seen in Figure 2, your sequence model should have two input layers (one for the Question and another for Document) and one output layer (Answer).
 The output layer should predict the answer (start token and end token).
 Also, your sequence model is required to include an attention layer to get better performance (which needs to be presented in your architecture).
 The positions to add the Attention layer are recommended in the blue box (top-right) of Figure 2.

-For the sequence model, you can use single or multiple layers but you should provide the optimal number of layers.
+For the sequence model, you can use single or multiple layers but you should provide the optimal number of layers.**(Justify your decision)**

 The detailed architecture of your sequence model needs to be drawn and described in the report (refer to section 4 - Documentation).
-You need to justify (in the report) why you apply the specific type of RNN and put the attention layer in the specific position.
+You need to justify (in the report) why you apply the specific type of RNN and put the attention layer in the specific position. **(Justify your decision)**

 The final trained model should be submitted in your Python package.